poetlifeart/poetlifeart.github.io/_posts/2025-07-17-policy-gradient-theorem.md

  x[][] \OT1/cmr/m/n/10 = 1 \OMS/cmsy/m/n/10 ^^@ \OML/cmm/m/it/10 t:
  []

-Missing character: There is no â in font cmbx12!
+Missing character: There is no ï¿½ in font cmbx12!
-Missing character: There is no € in font cmbx12!
+Missing character: There is no ï¿½ in font cmbx12!
-Missing character: There is no  in font cmbx12!
+Missing character: There is no ï¿½ in font cmbx12!
-Missing character: There is no â in font cmbx12!
+Missing character: There is no ï¿½ in font cmbx12!
-Missing character: There is no † in font cmbx12!
+Missing character: There is no ï¿½ in font cmbx12!
-Missing character: There is no ’ in font cmbx12!
+Missing character: There is no ï¿½ in font cmbx12!
-Missing character: There is no â in font cmr10!
+Missing character: There is no ï¿½ in font cmr10!
-Missing character: There is no † in font cmr10!
+Missing character: There is no ï¿½ in font cmr10!
-Missing character: There is no ’ in font cmr10!
+Missing character: There is no ï¿½ in font cmr10!
-Missing character: There is no â in font cmr10!
+Missing character: There is no ï¿½ in font cmr10!
-Missing character: There is no € in font cmr10!
+Missing character: There is no ï¿½ in font cmr10!
-Missing character: There is no  in font cmr10!
+Missing character: There is no ï¿½ in font cmr10!
-Missing character: There is no â in font cmr10!
+Missing character: There is no ï¿½ in font cmr10!
-Missing character: There is no € in font cmr10!
+Missing character: There is no ï¿½ in font cmr10!
-Missing character: There is no œ in font cmr10!
+Missing character: There is no ï¿½ in font cmr10!
-Missing character: There is no â in font cmr10!
+Missing character: There is no ï¿½ in font cmr10!
-Missing character: There is no € in font cmr10!
+Missing character: There is no ï¿½ in font cmr10!
-Missing character: There is no “ in font cmr10!
+Missing character: There is no ï¿½ in font cmr10!
-Missing character: There is no â in font cmr10!
+Missing character: There is no ï¿½ in font cmr10!
-Missing character: There is no € in font cmr10!
+Missing character: There is no ï¿½ in font cmr10!
-Missing character: There is no  in font cmr10!
+Missing character: There is no ï¿½ in font cmr10!

 Overfull \hbox (68.0789pt too wide) detected at line 155
 \OML/cmm/m/it/10 u[]\OT1/cmr/m/n/10 (\OML/cmm/m/it/10 y[]; x\OT1/cmr/m/n/10 ) =